Swype-Inc/browser-use/browser_use/job_application/pipeline/section_identification/prompt.md

 <important>
 - Only identify sections that are currently visible on the page
+- You absolutely must go in sequential order.
+You are looking for the very next section in the application that is not already listed in previous sections.
 - Skip sections and questions that are already in previous_sections - you must find the NEXT section with questions that haven't been identified yet
 - If there are no more sections to identify on this page (all sections are complete, or you've reached the end of the form), set no_more_sections=True and return null/empty values for other fields
 - Include ALL question texts you can identify in the section - this is critical for the next parsing step